The Foundation of Organizational Growth Happens Along the S Curve of Business

-There are necessary steps that an organization must take to derive maximum value and growth via digital transformation initiatives and stay relevant in an increasingly innovative world.
-However, to extract meaningful value out of digital infrastructure, an organization must approach incremental growth by way of optimization and innovation across the business.
-It’s at this point, where the lack of pervasive information causes enterprises to get stuck and the transformative power of digital stagnates.
+There are necessary steps an organization must take to derive maximum value and growth via digital transformation initiatives and stay relevant in an increasingly innovative world.
+However, to extract meaningful value from digital infrastructure an organization must approach incremental growth by way of optimization and innovation across the business.
+A lack of pervasive information causes enterprises to get stuck and the transformative power of digital to stagnate.

-The concept of communicating initiatives well as a means for gaining organizational buy-in isn’t new.
+The concept of communicating initiatives well as a means of gaining organizational buy-in isn’t new.
 Companies regularly tap into many types of knowledge, including organizational know-how, specific skill sets, expertise, familiarity with the market or industry, and insights born out of data and analytics.
-What is new, and still less clear, is how to implement mechanisms to disseminate all of this knowledge, especially insights, data, analytical modules, target (variable) definitions, meta-data and micro- and macro-level combinatorial systems across the company to guide and drive growth through digital transformation.
+What is new, and still less clear, is how to implement mechanisms to disseminate all of this knowledge — especially insights, data, analytical modules, target (variable) definitions, meta-data, and micro- and macro-level combinatorial systems — across the company to drive growth through digital transformation.

-It’s the organizations which democratize tangible and intangible innovative capabilities and tendencies throughout the incremental outcroppings of the business who will navigate those “butt-puckering” inflection points with a high level of confidence.
-In turn, this approach will allow for increased peaks of growth and sustainable relevance in their respective markets.
+The organizations that democratize tangible and intangible innovative capabilities and tendencies throughout the incremental outcroppings of the business will navigate those “butt-puckering” inflection points with a high level of confidence.
+In turn, using this approach will allow for increased peaks of growth and sustainable relevance in their respective markets.
 Here’s why this matters and how it’s done effectively.

 The Foundation of Organizational Growth Along the S Curve of Business

-Like in the stock market, cyclical growth is predictable in organizations.
-Every company, regardless of industry, size, or business model, will incur periods of upward trajectory.
+As in the stock market, cyclical growth within organizations is predictable.
+Every company, regardless of industry, size or business model, will incur periods of upward trajectory.
 Just as predictably, these same companies will also experience tapering growth.
-This predictable trend is often referred to as the S Curve of Business.
+This cycle of predictable trends is often referred to as the S Curve of Business.

-We’ve already gone into detail on the S Curve of Business (also commonly referred to as the S Curve of Growth) in a previous post, but if you’re new to the concept, here’s a quick primer.
+We’ve already gone into detail about the S Curve of Business (also commonly referred to as the S Curve of Growth) in a previous post, but if you’re new to the concept here’s a quick primer.
 In the business sense, the S Curve enables organizations to predict and react to complicated influences such as new trends and industry disruptors.

-We’re firm believers that the framework you choose to navigate the murky waters of business transformation must be easy to understand, easy to remember, and yet deep and detailed enough to capture the essential nuances and complexities of daily life.
-StoryVesting has served as the guide for dozens of Fortune 500 organizations to lay the foundation for success along the S Curve of Business because it empowers organizations to be agile and empathetic while building a vested workforce.
+We’re firm believers that the framework you choose to navigate the murky waters of business transformation must be easy to understand and remember, and yet deep and detailed enough to capture the essential nuances and complexities of daily life.
+StoryVesting has served as a guide for dozens of Fortune 500 organizations to lay the foundation for success along the S Curve of Business because it empowers organizations to be agile and empathetic while building a vested workforce.

-Every business needs to begin with this foundational landscape before starting to build innovative products and digital solutions.
-The key to laying this foundation lies in the 3 Ps of StoryVesting — people, processes, and platforms.
+Every business should begin with this foundational landscape before building innovative products and digital solutions.
+The key to laying this foundation lies in the 3 Ps of StoryVesting — people, processes and platforms.

 People: Personnel Enablement Transformation in Action